pypa/twine/README.rst

 Disabling Keyring
 ^^^^^^^^^^^^^^^^^

-In some cases, the presence of keyring may be problemmatic.
+In some cases, the presence of keyring may be problematic.
 To disable keyring and defer to a prompt for passwords, uninstall ``keyring`` or if that's not an option, you can also configure keyring to be disabled.